wilsonmar/wilsonmar.github.io/_posts/2017-12-01-kubernetes.md

 ## Why Kubernetes?
 Speed vs. Security

-With Kubernetes in <a href="#Clouds">clouds</a>, each <strong>individual developer can take complete control of production operations</strong>  -- deploy both application code with all environment settings, without ceremonies and waiting for operations management approvals.
+With Kubernetes in a <a href="#Clouds">cloud</a>, given enough training, an  <strong>individual developer can take complete control of production operations</strong>  -- deploy both application code with all environment settings, without ceremonies and waiting for operations management approvals.
 This freedom is why Kubernetes contributes to <strong>corporate agility and faster time to market</strong>.

 That is why it's so important to properly train developers to "professionally" use Kubernetes.